Frankz/docker-elements/README.md

 * `docker-copy` : Copy files from a container that returns a tar stream
 * `docker-archive` : Get an tar archive of a resource in the filesystem of container
 * `docker-push`: Push Container to the registry
-* `docker-exec` : Docker exec, this might get delayed until websocket is available from Docker API for exec.